Join friends and neighbors in reading The Mountains Sing, an extraordinary novel about Việt Nam.

 The Makerspace is open for drop-in use as well as equipment reservations during library open hours, except when the room is reserved for a program.
 You can check for reserved times using the online calendar.
-A paper version is also posted on the Makerspace whiteboard.
+Schedules are also posted on the Makerspace whiteboard.

 The Makerspace is set up as a complete workshop with a great selection of hand and power tools, rolling tables, lots of outlets, task lights and magnifiers, a wireless projection system, 3 computers preloaded with design software, whiteboard, and cleanup supplies.